 - 1) Unification with common design elements - a.
 Develop uniform landscape and site treatments for common problems and issues. - b.
 Establish a more unified palette of materials for lighting, site furnishings, and landscape and hardscape elements. - c.
 Enhance campus legibility and structure of campus. - 2) Beautification and appearance of the campus - a.
 Maintain and improve the visual quality of campus landscape. - b.
 Establish a more visible and compelling public art presence. - c.
 Develop signature amenities and improvements throughout the campus areas. - d.
 Cluster furnishings to maximize effective use and minimize the negative visual impact within landscape. - 3) Others - a.
 Minimize and standardize maintenance requirements. - b.
-Provide a safe and comfortable campus. - c.
-Consider the limitations and needs of persons with disabilities to minimize potential obstructions and hazards. - d.
-Minimize life-cycle costs by utilizing high quality products that are durable, backed by a solid warranty and vendor reputations and are comfortable and aesthetically pleasant. - e.
-Provide furnishings where there is an existing demonstrated or potential future need. - f.
+Consider the limitations and needs of persons with disabilities to minimize potential obstructions and hazards. - c.
+Minimize life-cycle costs by utilizing high quality products that are durable, backed by a solid warranty and vendor reputations and are comfortable and aesthetically pleasant. - d.
+Provide furnishings where there is an existing demonstrated or potential future need. - e.
+Arrange furnishings to take advantage of desirable views and avoid facing furniture toward areas such as loading docks, dumpsters, or parking. - f.
 Install per U-M campus standards.